-Available to book for school, senior centre visits and car shows
+Available to book for school, senior centre and car show visits

 The Manitoba Transit Heritage Association cares for and maintains the personal collection of the late transit historian and founding MTHA member John E. Baker.
 The collection of photographs, slides, books, magazines, papers, research, drawings, original documents represents a life's work studying and preserving the history of transit in Winnipeg.

 A pictorial history of public transt in Winnipeg in chronological order.

 The John E. Baker Collection